 One free Ethos Honors Recital per year (Must qualify).

 Two artist coachings per year.

 This program is by invitation only and scholarships are available for qualifying students.
-For consideration, students must pass RCM Exams with a minimum score of 80; Take at least 40 lessons and 40 hours of private instruction per year; have near perfect attendance at all lessons and classes:
+Students must take at least 40 lessons with 40 hours of total instruction per year; and have near perfect attendance at all lessons and classes:

 All of the benefits of Conservatory B plus: